pawel778899/FinanceManagerApp/README.md

-# FinanceManagerApp is a simple console application to manage your own income and expenses.
+# FinanceManagerApp is a simple console application to manage your own incomes and expenses.
 Technologies used: Java, Hibernate, SQL.

 Practical Procjet at SDA classes.